-- Cumulative Studies: Students cannot be more than 1⁄2 credit deficient towards minimum requirement for graduation in their academic career.
+- 1. Cumulative Studies: Students cannot be more than 1⁄2 credit deficient towards minimum requirement for graduation in their academic career.
 This is calculated at 3.5 credits per completed semester.
 (For example, a student just completing their sophomore year should have accumulated a minimum of 14.0 credits.
 If that student has successfully completed 13.5 credits, they are eligible for co-curricular activities.
 If they have successfully completed 13.0 or fewer, they are academically ineligible to participate in co-curriculars.)
-Also, students wishing to participate in co-curriculars and are behind in the minimum graduation requirements must also have an approved plan in place with the Principal to make up those credits. - 1.
-Current Studies: For Co-curricular activities, students must maintain grades in good standing.
-If a student has two "D's" or one "F," they are required to attend Zero Hour Study Hall on Wednesday morning in order to participate in activities.
-This will start after three weeks from the start of each semester.
+Also, students wishing to participate in co-curriculars and are behind in the minimum graduation requirements must also have an approved plan in place with the Principal to make up those credits. - 2.
+Current Studies: Students are not eligible to participate in any co-curricular activity, including practices, if they currently have any grades of "F" or two grades of "D's".
+Grades are checked at mid-quarter and quarter.
+Students may return to co-curriculars when their current grades are improved and the new grade is posted by the teacher indicating they no longer have an "F" or two "D's".